Investing in real estate can be fun and profitable.

 Improve Your Credit

-Your credit score is one of the biggest factors in determining not only whether or not you get a mortgage, but the interest rate you receive on that mortgage.
-Making sure your FICO score is as high as possible will improve your chances of qualifying with the best possible rate.
+Your credit score is one of the biggest factors in determining whether or not you get a mortgage and the interest rate you receive on that mortgage.
+Ensuring your FICO score is as high as possible will improve your chances of qualifying with the best possible rate.

 Increase your credit scores by paying down your credit card debt as much as possible.
 Try to keep the balances on your cards below 15% of your credit limits.